paraspell/docs/docs/tools/playground.md

 # Getting started with XCM Playground 🛝

-Playground allows you to demo-test every xcm tool ParaSpell✨ offers.
-It can also be used for various dex operations.
+The Playground allows you to demo-test every XCM tool offered by ParaSpell✨.
+It can also be utilized for various DEX operations.

-Playground is currently deployed and ready to use on the following link: [https://playground.paraspell.xyz/](https://playground.paraspell.xyz/)
+The Playground is currently deployed and available for use at the following link: [https://playground.paraspell.xyz/](https://playground.paraspell.xyz/)

 ## Prerequisites
 - Node.js